-The law directs that signatures are only valid if the signer(s) had intent to sign.
+The law directs that signatures are only valid if the signer(s) had intended to sign.
 This is no different than ink and paper signatures.
 This is another core tenant ensuring eSignatures legal status.

-ESIGN and UETA require that the electronic signatures must be accompanied with its associated elements that show a graphic or text element that clarifies that it was executed electronically or detailing the electronic process by which the signature was created.
+ESIGN and UETA require that the electronic signatures must be accompanied by associated elements that show a graphic or text element that clarifies that it was executed electronically or detailing the electronic process by which the signature was created.

 The law directs that there must consent to electronic sign.
 This can be either explicit or as a result of actions.
 Where one party is a consumer, the consumer must receive UETA disclosures, actively consented for electronic interactions and have not retracted that consent.

 For electronic documents and signatures to be valid and legally effective, they must be both retained and be able to be reproduced by all parties entitled to the document.